qiyangduan/standard-models-1/telco/churn_prediction.md

 You may also find lots standard brochures like [this](ftp://public.dhe.ibm.com/software/data/sw-library/spss/IBM_SPSS_Telco_Churn_datasheet.pdf) regarding those commercial software, but those are not much useful.

+### R
+R is open source, free and good.
+Also, the solutions using R looks more like academic papers.
+So I would cite them in academic way:
+Kaur, Manpreet, and Dr Prerna Mahajan. "[Churn Prediction in Telecom Industry Using R.](https://www.erpublication.org/admin/vol_issue1/upload%20Image/IJETR032129.pdf)" International Journal of Engineering and Technical Research (IJETR) ISSN: 2321-0869.

 ## Different Solutions